zer0p1us/task-schedular/doc/report.md

 id; task title; notes; deadline; urgency; progress;
 #1; groceries; make sure to get milk; 21st November; 1; on my way
 ```

+**report needs the following**:

+The documentation you will need to submit in addition to all source code, should be as follows:
+•	Brief description of the aims of program
+•	Analysis of the requirements of the program (1-2 pages)
+•	Design – may be documented by flow charts, class diagrams etc. (2-4 pages)
+•	Testing – table of tests to be undertaken to prove that the program achieves its goals (1-2 pages)
+•	Critique – what worked, what didn’t and what could have been improved (up to 1 page)